Self-experimentation

 Self-experimentation refers to single-subject research in which the experimenter conducts the experiment on themself.

-Usually this means that a single person is the designer, operator, subject, analyst, and user or reporter of the experiment.

-Also referred to as Personal science or N-of-1 research, self-experimentation is an example of citizen science, since it can also be led by patients or people interested in their own health and well-being, as both research subjects and self-experimenters.
+Usually, this means that a single person is the designer, operator, subject, analyst, and user or reporter of the experiment.
+Self-experimentation is an example of citizen science since it can be done by patients or people interested in their own health and well-being, as both research subjects and self-experimenters.
+It is also referred to as personal science or N-of-1 research.

 Biology and medicine

 Human scientific self-experimentation principally (though not necessarily) falls into the fields of medicine and psychology.
 Self-experimentation has a long and well-documented history in medicine which continues to the present day.

 For example, after failed attempts to infect piglets in 1984, Barry Marshall drank a petri dish of Helicobacter pylori from a patient, and soon developed gastritis, achlorhydria, stomach discomfort, nausea, vomiting, and halitosis.
 The results were published in 1985 in the Medical Journal of Australia, and is among the most cited articles from the journal.
 He was awarded the Nobel Prize in Physiology or Medicine in 2005.

 Evaluations have been presented in the context of clinical trials and program evaluations.